Skip to main content

 What are the implications of having a court order?

-If you are given an indefinite order it will also mean that any other disposal given at the same time will never be spent.
+• An indefinite order also means that any other sentence given at the same time will also never be spent.

 For example: In court, Robert was convicted of stalking.
-He was given a fine which would usually mean that his conviction would be spent after one year.
-However, in addition to the fine, he was given an indefinite restraining order meaning his conviction would never be spent until such time as the order was revoked or amended.
+He was given a fine which would usually mean his conviction would be spent after one year.
+However, in addition to the fine, he was given an indefinite restraining order meaning his conviction would never be spent until such time as the order was changed or cancelled.

-• If applicable, the court may ask for a Victim Personal Statement before the case is heard in order to get a better understanding of what has happened since the order was granted.
+• If needed, the court might ask for a Victim Personal Statement to understand what has happened since the order was put in place.

 Sexual Offences Prevention Order (SOPO) and Sexual Harm Prevention Orders (SHPO)